 Our mission is to provide UW students with carefully supervised training opportunities associated with their course of study.

-Recent courses that have included the Preschool for a field placement work
+Recent courses that have included the CDL for a field placement work

 - Human Development & Family Studies Internship Programs: Juniors and Seniors in the Human Development & Family Studies major are required to complete three credits of internship for experiential learning.

 - HDFS 362 Development of the Young Child: This class introduces students to the principles and research findings on normative development with implications for the guidance of young children in the home and in preschool groups.
-This class includes observation at the Preschool Lab.
+This class includes observation at the Child Development Lab.

 - HDFS 663 Developmental and Family Assessment : This class introduces students to the process of family-focused developmental assessment with infants and young children, including family interviewing, taking developmental histories, observing children, and developmental screening.
 Students are placed in classrooms for three hours each week.